 50 years of service – fit for 50 more years

 How do gas pipes perform after 50 or more years of service?
 Do they need to replaced in the near future?
-According to recent research presented at the 1st PVC4Pipes event, the pipes show minimal degradation after half a century and are expected to last for decades.
+According to research presented at the 1st PVC4Pipes Conference, the pipes show minimal degradation after half a century and are expected to last for decades.
 In fact, the main reason for failure is damage by third parties.

 Clean hydrogen made from renewable energy can be used as feedstock, fuel or energy carrier and storage, and has many possible applications across industry, transport, power and buildings sectors.
-According to the European Commission's Hydrogen Strategy the existing natural gas grid can possibly be used for hydrogen transport.
-As much of the natural gas infrastructure is made up of PVC pipes, PVC4Pipes is proactively contributing to expand the knowledge base developed by Netbeheer Nederland and Kiwa these last two decades.
+According to the European Commission's Hydrogen Strategy the existing natural gas grid can possibly be used for hydrogen distribution.

-Building on a report from 2018 by Kiwa Technology which showed that PVC pipes were well suited to distribution of hydrogen, PVC4Pipes commissioned Kiwa and Netbeheer Nederland to conduct a study to fill some of the knowledge gaps.
+Building on a report from 2018 by Kiwa Technology, which showed that PVC pipes were well suited to distribution of hydrogen, PVC4Pipes commissioned Kiwa and Netbeheer Nederland to conduct a study to fill some of the knowledge gaps.
 In the new study, excavated pipes and joints from the Dutch gas grid were tested for leak tightness and angular deflection.

 First, pipes and joints were exposed to a time-accelerated test of hydrogen exposure equivalent to more than 50 years of actual service.
 Second, the samples were tested for their maximum angle of deflection to find out when leakage would occur.

 The study concludes that both PVC-U and PVC-HI pipelines show negligible permeation of hydrogen through pipe wall and rubber sealed socket couplers and good behaviour of angular deflection.
-As much of the grid has passed or is nearing its 50th anniversary, and the old joints performed as well new joints even after the accelerated ageing, it can be assumed that the Dutch natural gas grid can transport hydrogen safely for many decades.
+As much of the grid has passed or is nearing its 50th anniversary, and the old joints performed as well new joints even after the accelerated ageing, it can be assumed that the Dutch natural gas grid can distribute hydrogen safely for many decades.

 Clean hydrogen a pillar in Europe's green energy transition